Sole proprietorships will account for around two-thirds of all business start-ups in 2020

 A new record for the number of businesses created in France in 2020!

-A welcome ray of sunshine in the dark economic sky of 2020: the French have never created so many new businesses!
-Micro-businesses are making a particularly remarkable leap forward, especially in those sectors hardest hit by the health crisis.
+A welcome glimmer of hope in the dark economic skies of 2020: the French have never created so many businesses!
+Micro-enterprises are making a particularly noticeable leap, especially in the sectors most affected by the health crisis.

 Starting a business